MatDaniel/SchiffscheVersenky/README.md

 ## How to build:

-1. Recursively clonse from github.com
+1. Recursively clone from github.com
 2. Download glad binaries in realease and put it in "3rdparty/glad_rel"
 3. Download glfw binaries, do the same as above ("3rdparty/glfw-3.3.5.bin.WIN64")
 4. Open the solution in fucking visual studio 2022